-Rafael is a DPhil student at Oxford University's Department of Experimental Psychology, under the supervision of Professor Robin Dunbar.
-He has completed a Bachelor of Arts (Psychology) and a Bachelor of Business (Marketing) at Monash University Australia, as well as a one-year postgraduate research degree in Social Psychology at the University of Melbourne.
-Rafael has travelled extensively over the past decade and spent several years carrying out cultural and logistical research for commercial travel guides published by Lonely Planet Guidebooks.
+Rafael is a postdoctoral researcher at Oxford University's Department of Experimental Psychology, working with Professor Robin Dunbar in the SENRG lab.
+Rafael has completed a Bachelor of Arts (Psychology) and a Bachelor of Business (Marketing) at Monash University Australia, as well as a one-year postgraduate research degree in Social Psychology at the University of Melbourne.
+Rafael has in the past worked as a design consultant in the corporate sector, and has travelled extensively over the past decade, spending several years carrying out cultural and logistical research for commercial travel guides published by Lonely Planet Guidebooks.

 Rafael's research interests revolve around evolutionary approaches to the study of human behaviour and lie somewhere at the intersection of social and evolutionary psychology, neuroscience, anthropology, cognition and genetics.
 In particular, Rafael is interested in applying evolutionary theory to understanding cross-cultural variation, human courtship rituals and mating strategies, gender differences, and the creation, structure and maintenance and of social networks.

 Wlodarski, R. & Dunbar, R. I. M. (in review).
 Is Love Blind?
 The effects of romantic love on cognition.